Difference Between Symmetric and Asymmetric Cryptography: Key Features and Uses

 Both symmetric and asymmetric cryptography offer distinct benefits depending on the security needs of an application.
 Below are their respective advantages:

-Earn a Professional Certificate in Cloud Computing and DevOps from upGrad and get a headstart in your career.
+Earn a Professional Certificate in Professional Certification in Cloud Computing & DevOps from upGrad and get a headstart in your career.
 Hurry!
 Enroll Now!

 Despite their advantages, both encryption techniques come with certain drawbacks.